luau-lang/luau/rfcs/syntax-if-expression.md

 Luau does not have a first-class ternary operator; when a ternary operator is needed, it is usually emulated with `and/or` expression, such as `cond and value or alternative`.

-This expression evaluates to `value` if `cond` and `value` are truthful, and `alternative` otherwise.
-In particular it means that when `value` is `false` or `nil`, the result of the entire expression is `alternative` even when `cond` is truthful - which doesn't match the expected ternary logic and is a frequent source of subtle errors.
+This expression evaluates to `value` if `cond` and `value` are truthy, and `alternative` otherwise.
+In particular it means that when `value` is `false` or `nil`, the result of the entire expression is `alternative` even when `cond` is truthy - which doesn't match the expected ternary logic and is a frequent source of subtle errors.

 Instead of `and/or`, `if/else` statement can be used but since that requires a separate mutable variable, this option isn't ergonomic.
 An immediately invoked function expression is also unergonomic and results in performance issues at runtime.